jkunczik/home-assistant-omada/README.md

 # About this Add-On
 This add-on is a fork of Matt Bentleys [docker-omada-cotroller](https://github.com/mbentley/docker-omada-controller)  would not have been possible without his excellent work.
 Other than in the original docker omada controller, this add-on stores all persistent data in the /data directory, so that it is compatible with Home assistant.

+# How to install
+1. In Home Assistant navigate to *Settings -> Add-Ons -> Add-On Store* (bottom left corner)
+2. Click the dot menu at the top right corner and select *Repositories*
+3. Past the following link into the text box: https://github.com/jkunczik/home-assistant-omada, then click *ADD*
+4. After you refresh the page the Stable and the Beta Add-On should appear in the section *Home Assistant Omada*

 # Contributors
 Special thanks @DraTrav for restructuring and updating the repo.